itsmartinwho/foresight-cdss-mvp/docs/advisor.md

 ## Roadmap and Future Enhancements

-- **Full Chart Visualization**: The current implementation generates the code for charts but does not yet render the visual images.
-The roadmap includes full integration with the Code Interpreter to render these charts.
+- **Full Chart Visualization**: The current implementation generates the code for charts and renders them but charts could be impproved.
 - **Interactive Charts**: Future versions may include support for interactive charts.
 - **Real-time Progress**: The system may be enhanced to show the real-time progress of chart generation.